-In this day in age, the odds are split in half of the possibility that any person under the age of thirty has heard of the legendary “Stairway to Heaven” by mega rock band, Led Zeppelin.
-It is with the lead guitarist’s, Jimmy Page, nimble and quick fingertips and Robert Plant’s blues-like, smooth vocals, rough wails, and excessive moaning that brought nearly every song produced by Zeppelin together like a needle and thread.
-The other two members of the band, John Bonham and John Paul Jones, contributed greatly as well, but unfortunately, they are not given the credit that they so rightfully deserve when it comes to recognizing the overwhelming success that Led Zeppelin took on in the seventies.
-It was no secret that Plant and Page were the main powerhouse when it came to delivering mind-blowing hits such as “Kashmir” and “Black Dog,” both of which were just a couple of many songs that charted in several different countries for elongated amounts of time.
-The band had grown so largely popular, that in just a short, couple years, they had become larger than The Beatles; an accomplishment that most bands could only dream of.
+Nowadays, the odds are split whether any person under the age of 30 has heard the legendary “Stairway to Heaven” by mega rock band Led Zeppelin.
+The nimble and quick fingertips of lead guitarist Jimmy Page and Robert Plant’s bluesy, smooth vocals, rough wails, and mournful moaning made nearly every song produced by Zeppelin a lasting hit.
+John Bonham and John Paul Jones, the other two members of the band, unfortunately are not given the credit they rightfully deserve when it comes to recognizing the overwhelming success that Led Zeppelin had in the seventies.
+It was no secret that Plant and Page were the main powerhouses in delivering mind-blowing hits such as “Kashmir” and “Black Dog,” just a couple of the many Led Zeppelin songs that charted in several countries for an extended time.
+The band grew so popular that in just a few years, they were bigger than The Beatles, an accomplishment that most bands could only dream of.

 As most members of sovereign super-groups do, both Plant and Page went on to have successful solo careers; the duo even spent time collaborating after Zeppelin disbanded.
 Robert Plant was, arguably, the most successful in his post-Zeppelin solo career.
 He had many successes, including “In the Mood” and “Big Log,” both from his album “The Principle of Moments,” which charted in the top ten in both the United Kingdom and United States.